-We are located in the heart of the Ozarks on a peaceful country road near Cotter Arkansas.
-Our property provides 475 feet of frontage on a river world famous for trout fishing.
-Our riverbank is great for fly-fishing.
-Via the river, we are just 8 ½ miles downstream from Bull Shoals Dam, about 2 miles down from White Hole and 3 miles up from Wildcat Shoals.
+The property provides 475 feet of frontage on a river world famous for trout fishing.
+The riverbank is great for fly-fishing.
+Via the river, they are just 8 ½ miles downstream from Bull Shoals Dam, about 2 miles down from White Hole and 3 miles up from Wildcat Shoals.
 The Narrows is actually within view from our bank.
 We are situated in a prime spot for fishing for huge brown as well as large rainbow and stockers.

-Our flexible accommodations are nestled by the waters’ edge with a view of majestic bluffs and clear trout waters.
-We also have lots of comfortable deck space with outdoor dining options.
-Our lodge has three levels, each self-contained with the modern conveniences we’ve all become accustomed to, including separate central heat and air units for each floor.
-We have rewired the lodge to provide ceiling fans and modern lighting.
+Flexible accommodations are nestled by the waters’ edge with a view of majestic bluffs and clear trout waters.
+There is also lots of comfortable deck space with outdoor dining options.
+The lodge has three levels, each self-contained with the modern conveniences we’ve all become accustomed to, including separate central heat and air units for each floor.
+They have rewired the lodge to provide ceiling fans and modern lighting.
 Each level has a private deck, but there are two community decks available, which are down by the water.
 Our guests can share them or if someone wishes to use the community deck for a special event, they may do so by renting the whole lodge for the minimum stay and paying a nominal refuse fee.

 - Upstairs 1-2 One bedroom, den, kitchenette, and full bath.
-This level has a TV with DSS, refrigerator-freezer, microwave, coffee maker, and a charcoal gill on a private covered deck
+This level has a TV with DSS, refrigerator-freezer, microwave, coffee maker, and a charcoal grill on a private covered deck

 - Down stairs 1-6 Two bedrooms, den with fireplace, separate kitchen, and full bath